 Brian Morgan One of Florida’s premiere air talents and Hosts.
 Brian has been entertaining Central Floridians for more than 20 years.
 On the radio, TV and at Live events.
 His voice can be heard on many radio/TV commercials as well.
 Brian Morgan is one of Central Florida’s most well known and beloved Personalities.

 House Emcee-Arnie is the house M/C for the Oviedo Winter Springs Chamber of Commerce.
 Arnie is also the M/C for the City of Winter Springs Florida and has hosted countless cultural & charity events all over Central Florida.
-Whether it’s calling a parade, or a radio, web cite or TV voice over Arnie is one of the better known “voices” in Central Florida.
+Whether it’s calling a parade, see their website here or TV voice over Arnie is one of the better known “voices” in Central Florida.